bewakes/resty/README.md

 ## resty
-Rest framework never got easier.
+Rest APIs never got easier.

 ### Motivation
 I've always been fascinated by the easiness of python, especially `django` and `django-rest-framework`.